STIInnsbruck/dachkg-schema/README.md

     rdfs:comment "The wine of the day sold in a Heurigen." ;
     rdfs:subPropertyOf dachkg:drinkOfTheDay .
 ```

+5. Commit and push your extension to your github repository.

 6. If you want to submit your third-party extension to the DACH-KG extensions list, please for this repository, add a row with the requested information to the table in [Third-Party-Extensions.md](Third-Party-Extensions.md) and make a pull request.